-When food is composted with access to oxygen however, food waste breaks-down differently producing hardly any harmful gasses.
+When food is composted with access to oxygen, however, food waste breaks down differently producing hardly any harmful gasses.
 Recycling food waste or home composting really can make a difference!

 Now is the time to get yourself prepared.
-Have a hunt round and find any tupperware, containers, reusable coffee cups, bottles or flasks, and dig out all your canvas bags – is there anything you need?
+Have a hunt around and find any tupperware, containers, reusable coffee cups, bottles or flasks, and dig out all your canvas bags – is there anything you need?

 Could you buy yourself a set for work to take to the local café and collect your lunch or coffee to go, or a bag to bring back your lunchtime shopping? – Now you’re equipped, you’re far more likely to succeed throughout the year.